hyperledger/fabric-sdk-node/docs/tutorials/discovery.md

 #### Modified API's that will use the service discovery
 * `channel.initialize()` - This method has been enhanced by adding an option to query a peer using the new service discovery to initialize the channel object.
+This method may be call at anytime to reinitialize the channel.
+When using discovery, this may be used to assign a new target peer providing the discover service.
 * `channel.sendTransactionProposal()` - This method has been enhanced to use the discovered peers to send the endorsement proposal.
 * `channel.sendTransaction()` - This method has been enhanced to use the discovered